kiwix/kiwix-js-pwa/README.md

 ![WikiMed montage](https://user-images.githubusercontent.com/4304337/182706203-eca53649-8dea-44b9-ac4a-b08cc05c4252.png)

-**Kiwix is an offline reader for multilingual content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, etc. It makes knowledge available to people with limited or no Internet access.
+**Kiwix is an offline browser for multilingual content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, and many other resources.
+It makes knowledge available to people with limited or no Internet access.
 The software and the content are free for anyone to use.
 Get the app and download your choice of offline content (a ZIM archive, which can be downloaded in the app).
 There are hundreds of free archives to choose from, on many different topics and subjects.
 Build a whole digital library of offline knowledge!**

-See **[Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html)** for the latest release for different operating systems.
+The app is available either as an offline-capable, [installable Web App](#universal-progressive-web-app) (PWA), for almost all modern browsers and devices, or else as app packages for various Windows and Linux operating systems: see **[Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html)**.
+For **Mac and iOS**, use the offline web app ([more info below](#universal-progressive-web-app)).

 We also have packaged apps of **[WikiMed by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikimed-uwp.html)** (a complete medical encyclopaedia), and **[Wikivoyage by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikivoyage-uwp.html)** (a complete travel guide) in English -- no extra download needed!